ChristianHuff-DEV/reapy/README.md

 The overaching goal we want to achieve. (i.e. installing a piece of software).
 Each plan consists out of one ore more tasks.
 * Task
 Each plan consists out of multiple tasks.
 A task could be the update of a database and checking that the update was successful.
 Each task therefore consists out of one or more steps and checks.
 * Step
-A small piece of work contributing to the fulfillment of a task. (i.e. unzipping a file or copying a folder from one place to another)
+A small piece of work contributing to the fulfillment of a task or a check to ensure that a previous step was executed successfull. (i.e. unzipping a file or copying a folder from one place to another) (i.e. having the user manually confirm something or checking that a log file contains no errors)
-* Check
-A check makes sure that a step/task has been executed successfully. (i.e. having the user manually confirm something or checking that a log file contains no errors)

 ### MVP